davidegat/GameOfBacteria/README.md

 By continuing to use this software, you agree to be bound by the terms of this disclaimer.

-The source code of this software is distributed under the GPL-3.0 license, excluding audio effects and icons:
+The source code of this software is distributed under the GPL-3.0 license, excluding audio effects, images and icons:
 [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html)

 Feel free to fork, improve, spread an translate this code as you want within the license.